tillchen/CtCI-6th-Edition-Python/README.md

 This is a **Python** solutions for the book [Cracking the Coding Interview, 6th Edition](https://www.careercup.com/book) by *Gayle Laakmann McDowell*.

+All the files in snake_case are my own solutions.
+And the files in CamelCase are the sample solutions.

 ## How to use?

 To run the programs, just use the `python ChapterX/filename.py` command.